 Enjoy orientation!
 It is a great way to make new friends and get to know people.

 Make sure you become as involved as possible on campus!
 Research clubs you could join and activities you could take part in.
 Schools usually make it easy for you to get involved.
 Choose enjoyable occupations to pursue!

 Get Help if Necessary

-Your college must have a writing center, a tutor center, and a career assisting center.
+Your college must have a writing center, a tutoring center, and a career assisting center.
 Sign up for that and join them whenever you need help!
 They are paid to help you as well, so don’t worry about wasting their time.
-Check your essays ideas with them, and ask as many questions as you would like.
+Check your essay ideas with them, and ask as many questions as you would like.

 Being a freshman is not an easy job, I know.
 But you will eventually get used to your school, make new friends, and join new clubs.
 Stay active all the time, and do not exceed with extra-curricular activities!
 Leave time for your homework as well.
 You got this!

 Use College Raptor to discover personalized college matches, cost estimates, acceptance odds, and potential financial aid for schools around the US—for FREE!